Zuehlke/software-engineering-corner/drafts/refactoring-legacy-code-with-tiny-types-in-java.md

 }
 ```

-Record patterns allows you to deconstruct records directly in patterns, enabling more expressive and concise ways to access the fields of a record.
+Record patterns let you deconstruct records right in the patterns, giving you a more expressive and concise way to access record fields.
-The compiler ensures that you handle all fields in the record pattern, which can help prevent bugs from incomplete data extraction.
+Plus, the compiler makes sure you handle all the fields in the record pattern, which helps catch bugs that might pop up from incomplete data extraction.

-In conclusion, Tiny Types and Data-Oriented Programming are a powerful combination to enhance code clarity, enforce stronger type safety, and ensure data integrity by preventing invalid states, all while keeping business logic separate from the data itself.
+In conclusion, Tiny Types and Data Oriented Programming make a powerful duo for boosting code clarity, enforcing stronger type safety, and ensuring data integrity by preventing invalid states—all while keeping business logic separate from the data itself.

-You can't go wrong if you follow these 4 principles (as outlined in the blog post by Brian Goetz):
+You can’t go wrong by sticking to these four principles as outlined in Brian Goetz's blog post:

-- **Model the data** Records should model data.
-Make each record model one thing, make it clear what each record models, and choose clear names for its components.
+- **Model the data.** Records should represent data.
+Each record should focus on one thing, make it obvious what each record models, and pick clear names for its components.
-- **Data is immutable.** Ensure your records and classes are immutable.
+- **Data is immutable.** Keep your records and classes immutable.
-- **Validate at the boundary.** Before injecting data into our system, we should ensure that it is valid.
+- **Validate at the boundary.** Before you inject data into the system, make sure it’s valid.
-- **Make illegal states unrepresentable.** Records and sealed types make it easy to model our domains in such a way that erroneous states simply can't be represented.
-This is much better than having to check for validity all the time!
+- **Make illegal states unrepresentable.** Use records and sealed types to model your domains so that erroneous states can’t exist.
+This beats checking for validity all the time!

-Full source code can be found on [GitHub](https://github.com/ToastShaman/gilded-rose-experiments/tree/add-tiny-types).
+You can find the full source code over on [GitHub](https://github.com/ToastShaman/gilded-rose-experiments/tree/add-tiny-types).